-On November 7, 2016 the Standing Committee of the National People's Congress promulgated the Amended Private Education Law, which is scheduled to take effect on September 1, 2017.
+On November 7, 2016 the Standing Committee of the National People's Congress promulgated the Amended Private Education Law, which took effect on September 1, 2017.

-Under the Amended Private Education Law, the term "reasonable return" is no longer used, and sponsors of private school may choose to establish non-profit or for-profit private schools at their own discretion, while, pursuant to current law, all private schools shall not be established for for-profit purposes.
+Under the Amended Private Education Law, the term "reasonable return" is no longer used, and sponsors of private school may choose to establish non-profit or for-profit private schools at their own discretion.
 Nevertheless, school sponsors are not allowed to establish for-profit private schools that are engaged in compulsory education according to the Amended Private Education Law.
 Therefore, schools engaged in compulsory education must retain their non-profit status after the Amended Private Education Law takes effect.